The Great Debaters

-The Great Debaters is a 2007 American biographical drama film directed by and starring Denzel Washington.
-It is based on an article written about the Wiley College debate team by Tony Scherman for the spring 1997 issue of American Legacy.
+The Great Debaters is a 2007 American historical drama film directed by Denzel Washington from a screenplay by Robert Eisele and based on a 1997 article for American Legacy by Tony Scherman.
+The film follows the trials and tribulations of the Wiley College debate team in 1935 Texas.
+It stars Washington, Forest Whitaker, Kimberly Elise, Nate Parker, Gina Ravera, Jermaine Williams, and Jurnee Smollett.

-The film co-stars Forest Whitaker, Denzel Whitaker, Kimberly Elise, Nate Parker, Gina Ravera, Jermaine Williams and Jurnee Smollett.
-The screenplay is written by Robert Eisele, with story by Robert Eisele and Jeffrey Porro.
-The film was released in theaters on December 25, 2007.
+The Great Debaters was released in theaters on December 25, 2007 to positive critical reception.